bpt26/usher_wiki/docs/source/UShER.rst

   -reference: Reference genome fasta file with identical reference header to that of the input MSA (if MSA is used as input)
   -unaligned: Specifies unaligned input files
   -auto_mask: Ignore problematic sites per masking recomendations
-  -user_specified_mask: Path to VCF fle containing custom masking recomendations (please ensure VCF format is consistent with `this <https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf>`_)
+  -user_specified_mask: Path to VCF fle containing custom masking recomendations
   -thread: Number of threads to use for MSA (Default = 1)

+If you choose to provide a VCF file via the `-user_specified_mask` option, please ensure that the VCF format is consistent with `this file <https://raw.githubusercontent.com/W-L/ProblematicSites_SARS-CoV2/master/problematic_sites_sarsCov2.vcf>`_).

 Usage
 -------------